 • CSULB will assess fiscal needs, as appropriate, to ensure the financial supports articulated in this plan are met.
+Presently, all fiscal needs are met to meet these tasks and requirements.

 Task 3.
 Map functions within the Title IX/DHR program to ensure that there is sufficient personnel to cover all core functions, including: intake and outreach, case management, investigations and hearings, informal resolution, remedies, prevention and education, training, data entry and analysis, administrative tasks, and additional resources to support compliant and effective Title IX/DHR programs.
-Including hiring a prevention and education, and a support and intake coordinator
+Including hirinig a prevention and education coordinator, and a support and intake coordinator.